Farhan Akhtar: Directing, writing and producing

 Later that year, Akhtar wrote, produced and directed Don 2, a sequel to his previous venture Don (2006).
 It marked his return to direction after a gap of nearly 5 years.
 His decision of making a sequel was explained by him in an interview: "I am wary of sequels having to be made.
 With Don 2 I could finally make an action thriller the way I wanted to.
 Good story, classic action and simple plot which has one goal and work towards it effectively and dramatically."
 The film was a major success in India and went on to become the year's highest-grossing Bollywood production in overseas markets with a worldwide gross of ₹2.1 billion.
 It received predominantly positive reviews from critics, with Khalid Mohammed stating: "Throughout, you can't help feeling that Farhan Akhtar could have made three far more valuable films out of the budget squandered on this thriller where cars are smashed as if they were tea cups."

 In 2012, Akhtar produced and wrote the script of the neo-noir thriller Talaash: The Answer Lies Within.
 His production work was followed by the comedy films Fukrey (2013), Bangistan (2015) and Fukrey Returns (2017), the time-travel romance Baar Baar Dekho (2016) and the action film Raees (2017).

+In 2024, he produced the film Boong.
+In January 2026, it was nominated in the Best Children's and Family Film category at the 79th British Academy Film Awards.